kadhak/Spread-of-COVID-19/README.md

 c: total number of recorded infected people at infection's end
 x: time

 We used the least squares method to fit the logistic growth function, and then to predict the number of future confirmed cases.
-Since the case numbers reported at very early stage are usually inaccuracy ormissing, the initiate date of the model was set as the day since the 100th confirmed case was reached.
+Since the case numbers reported at very early stage are usually inaccuracy or missing, the initiate date of the model was set as the day since the 100th confirmed case was reached.
 That is 14th March 2020 with 102 total confirmed cases and 2 deaths

 Attached graph shows predicts the end of covid infection in India using data till 13th May.
 ![Image description](https://github.com/kadhak/Spread-of-COVID-19/blob/master/Covid%20Logistics%20Model_1.PNG)